In Dulci Jubilo

 It was originally arranged in 1544 in Georg Rhau's Newe deudsche geisliche Gesange.
 In 1601 it was arranged by Bartholomaeus Gesias.
 Subsequently Johann Sebastian Bach made his own arrangement of the melody in his Choral Preludes for the organ.
 You can see latter two harmonizations in The Oxford Book of Carols, Carol 86.

 Other musical settings were written in 1607 by Michael Praetorius (1571-1621), and Sir John Stainer in Christmas Carols New and Old (c.
 1860s).
 Both of these settings can be found in The New Oxford Book of Carols, Carol 59.
+These and numerous other settings can also be found at the Choral Public Domain Library (CPDL), In Dulci Jubilo.

-A copy of the rare 1582 edition of Piae Cantiones was acquired by Thomas Helmore and John Mason Neale in 1853 from G. J. R. Gordon, Her Majesty's Envoy and Minister at Stockholm..
+A copy of the rare 1582 edition of Piae Cantiones was acquired by Thomas Helmore and John Mason Neale in 1853 from G. J. R. Gordon, Her Majesty's Envoy and Minister at Stockholm.
 Helmore adapted the carol melodies and Neale either paraphrased the carol lyrics into English or wrote entirely new lines.
 Both the music and words were published in a dozen Carols for Christmas-tide in 1853 and another dozen Carols for Easter-tide in 1854.
 Among the jewels in that publication was Good Christian Men, Rejoice, a free paraphrase of In Dulci Jubilo.
 As William Studwell observed, by using the same spirited melody that was affixed to the earlier carol, Neale was assured that his "new" song of joy would be successful.

 The only drawback was an apparent misreading of the original tune by his collaborator, Thomas Helmore.
 Inadvertently, an additional two-note phrase was inserted in the middle of the verse ("News, News").
-Many modern reprintings of this carol omit that erroneous phrase, returning the flow of the music to its original state.
+Many modern re-printings of this carol omit that erroneous phrase, returning the flow of the music to its original state.
 The Pearsall translation is said to exactly follow the meter of the original tune.

 Bramley and Stainer included Good Christian Men, Rejoice in their immensely popular Christmas Carols, New And Old (First Series) from the 1860s.
-George Ratcliffe Woodward included In Dulci Iubilo in his Cowley Carol Book, First Series in 1902, possibly based on his own translation of Piae Cantiones (published in 1910).
+George Ratcliffe Woodward included In Dulci Jubilo in his Cowley Carol Book, First Series in 1902, possibly based on his own translation of Piæ Cantiones (published in 1910).
 The editors of The Oxford Book of Carols noted that Woodward follows the tune correctly (see Version 7, below).

 The carol, in one form or another, gained early popularity.
 It is reported that Leonard Ellinwood, eminent American hymnologist, described a gathering at the Moravian Mission in Bethlehem, Pa., on Sept.
 14, 1745, at which this carol was sung simultaneously in thirteen European and Indian languages.